slangenbach/notes/hashicorp_terraform_associate.md

 - Use `terraform show` to get a full overview of the state, or `terraform state list` to only list resources
 - Use `terraform providers` to get a list of required providers
+- Providers support aliases to manage multiple configurations of the same provider
 - Use data blocks to fetch data from provider resources
 - Use locals to define variables for expressions
 - Provisioners (local-exec, remote-exec, file) are considered a last resort, use configuration management tools like Ansible instead